shanep-cs2/lesson04/README.md

 now need to actually implement the classes that provide our application logic.
 There are  four files in the `app/src/main/java/lesson` directory.
 Your job is to complete the SayHello.java and SayWorld.java classes so they return the appropriate strings.

+## Task 3 - Complete the Retrospective

+Once you have completed all the tasks open the file **Retrospective.md** and complete each section with a TODO comment.

+## Trouble shooting

+If you get `command 'XXX' not found error`, mostly it's caused by the Java Language server failing to activate.
+More information can be found on the [redhat-developer tool wiki](https://github.com/redhat-developer/vscode-java/wiki/Troubleshooting).
+You can clean the workspace directory in the following way:

+- Open the command palette (F1)
+- select Java: Clean the Java Language Server Workspace
+- select Restart and delete from the confirmation prompt